-- Speaking with or writing to the Residential Manager.

-- Completing a Feedback and Complaints

-Form which can be found in the

-reception foyer of your service.

-A feedback form or complaints form can also be found on our website catholichealthcare.com.au/contact-us. - Writing to the Regional Manager for your residential Home, c/- Catholic Healthcare, PO Box 914 Macquarie Park NSW 1670. - Sending an email to RAC CareExcellenceTeam@chcs.com.au including the service's name and the reason of your complaint. - Phone or write to the Aged Care Quality and Safety Commissioner, who will assist you to address your concerns.
+- Speaking with or writing to the Residential Manager. - Completing a Feedback and Complaints Form which can be found in the reception foyer of your service.
+A feedback form or complaints form can also be found on our website catholichealthcare.com.au/contact-us. - Writing to the Regional Manager for your residential Home, c/- Catholic Healthcare, PO Box 914 Macquarie Park NSW 1670. - Sending an email to complaints@chcs. com.au - Phone or write to the Aged Care Quality and Safety Commissioner, who will assist you to address your concerns.